getjavelin/documentation/docs/javelin-core/integration.md

 import TabItem from '@theme/TabItem';

 # Applications
 Its easy to integration the applications that leverage LLMs with Javelin.
+We have made it easy to seamlessly connect your applications to route all LLM traffic through Javelin with zero code change.

-## Leveraging the Gateway
+## Leveraging the Javelin Platform
 Rather than having your LLM Applications (like Co-Pilot apps etc.,) individually & directly point to the LLM Vendor & Model (like OpenAI, BARD etc.,), configure the provider/model endpoint to be your Javelin endpoint.
 This ensures that all applications that leverage AI Models will route their requests through the gateway.
 Javelin supports all the [latest models and providers](supported-llms), so you don't have to make any changes to your application or how requests to models are sent.

 See [Python SDK](../javelin-python/quickstart) for details on how you can easily embed this within your AI Apps.